Rehash

 Jubilees 16:11

-And in the middle of the 5th month, he moved from there and dwelled at the Well of the Oath.
+In the middle of the 5th month, Abraham left that place and settled at the Well of the Oath.

 This chart shows who was alive in the year 2048.